reqadh/cheko-backend/README.md

 # 🍽️ Cheko Backend

-Cheko is a full-stack restaurant system backend built with Spring Boot and PostgreSQL.
+Cheko is a restaurant system built with Spring Boot and PostgreSQL.
 It powers features like categorized menus, restaurant mapping, and real-time filtering—designed for a modern dining experience.

 <div align="center">